Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-05-class-overview.md

 You should consider anything within the course lecture content under a *{ TODO: }* section to be part of your "homework".

-You will receive additional directives and notes homework assignments on the Moodle Shell every week.
+You will receive additional directives and notes about homework assignments on the Moodle Shell every week.

 Each homework will be a public website that you create weekly.
 These links will then be submitted to a forum behind the Moodle firewall.
 This will allow you and your classmates to see each others assignments, without posting links for the whole world to see.
 I think it is critical that you are aware of the work each other is making.
 This is my current solution to address this need.
 Instructions will be provided how to do this over the next two weeks.